MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

 Loops and conditional statements are very common elements of scripts.
 These structures allow us to specify what should happen when a particular condition is satisfied or not.

-## 1. Writing conditional statements
+## 1. Formulating Conditional Statements

 Python supports many of the usual logical conditions from mathematics: